How To Buy A Grill: Print This And Take It Shopping

 For gas grills, you want a minimum of two burners so one can be on and one off.
 But the more the better.
 With three or four burners you can have hot, medium, and low zones.
 You also need a lid that closes fairly tight for smoking.
 Alas, gassers do not seal tightly due to laws to prevent them from building up explosive gases.
 You also want even heat across the cooking surface.
 If the burners are too far apart there will he hot and cold spots.

 High heat.
 If you like red meat with a nice dark crust and red to pink inside, even on thin steaks, then you want a grill that can get hot.
 Charcoal grills can usually do steaks beautifully, especially if you raise the coals to just below the cooking surface.
 Most gas grills cannot hit that temp unless they have the new infrared or sear burners.
-Infrared burners use a gas flame to superheat a ceramic, glass, or metal plate that radiates more heat than normal burners, in the 700°F plus range.
-If you cook a lot of steaks, this is a feature you should consider.
+If you cook a lot of steaks, and you prefer gas, this is a feature you should consider.

-The distance of the heat source from the food is important.
-Heat dissipates rapidly as the food moves away from the fire.
-The closer the better for searing, but if gas burners are close to the surface but far apart from each other, you will have hot spots.
+The distance of the heat source from the food can be important.
+The closer the better for searing, but if gas burners are close to the surface and far apart from each other, you will have hot spots.

 Smoking.
 Can the grill do smoking?
 If it can, you don't need a separate dedicated standalone smoker.
 To smoke properly, you must be able to control airflow.
 For example, the Weber Kettle charcoal grill does a fine job of smoking because it has excellent airflow control and a tight lid.
 Add the inexpensive Smokenator and you can compete on the BBQ circuit.
 Gas grills usually don't have tight lids in order to allow combustion gases to escape and flamable gas to escape in case of a flameout.
 You can still smoke on them, you just need more wood.